Swap the stars with the moons, using only knights' moves (as on a chess board). What is the smallest number of moves possible?

 How can you arrange the 5 cubes so that you need the smallest number of Brush Loads of paint to cover them?
 Try with other numbers of cubes as well.

 How many DIFFERENT quadrilaterals can be made by joining the dots on the 8-point circle?

 How many different ways can you find of fitting five hexagons together?
 How will you know you have found all the ways?

 This 100 square jigsaw is written in code.
 It starts with 1 and ends with 100.
 Can you build it up?

 How many different cuboids can you make when you use four CDs or DVDs?
 How about using five, then six?

 How many different triangles can you make on a circular pegboard that has nine pegs?

 Investigate the number of paths you can take from one vertex to another in these 3D shapes.
 Is it possible to take an odd number and an even number of paths to the same vertex?

 Imagine a wheel with different markings painted on it at regular intervals.
 Can you predict the colour of the 18th mark?
-The 100th
+The 100th mark?

 Have a go at this 3D extension to the Pebbles problem.